Ipratropium bromide nebules (Nebuliser soln, 250 mcg per ml, 2 ml ampoule): Supply issue

 Who to contact

-If you have questions about the funding for this product, email enquiry@pharmac.govt.nz
+If you have questions about this issue, email enquiry@pharmac.govt.nz